Pats101/inspiring-quote-generator/README.md

 >> Favorite
 - This feature is where all the liked quotes will be displayed one line after the other
 - From this page(window) one will be able to remove the quotes they liked by clicking on the heart with the quote an dit will be removed from the list

-#Reason for Project
-- The Inspiring Quote Generator is a web page that utilizes an API which spits out quotes along with the author that said it for motivation.
-I chose this little project based on what I am currently facing.
-We all are just people on earth trying to make meaning out of our lives, and we are trying to be there for our loved ones.
-More times than often, one would feel lost, confused, scared, discouraged, defeated and they wonder when will they get a break.
-One can not eat words but some how when words are formed and structured into good sentences they can bring a sense of comfort within.